-So you decided it’s time to build a new home and the first step you need to think about is budgeting, you start adding up the costs for land, foundation, framing and the list goes on and all you can see is dollar signs everywhere.
-So you start wondering how you can save money when building a house.
+You start wondering how you can save money when building a house.
 Building a house is not cheap, but with budgeting and knowing how to spend your money wisely, you can build your dream home.
-My parents recently moved into their new home, and they saved so much money building a home instead of buying a ready to move in-house.
-So this post I will tell you some tips, some of them from my dad( who is a contractor) on how to save money when building a home.
+So this post I will tell you some tips, some of them from a contractor (who happens to be my dad) on how to save money when building a home.

 1. Buy land that is owned by the bank.

 Many times when a homeowner or borrower is not able to pay their loan, the property is then foreclosed by the bank, meaning that the bank owns the property now.
 And so the bank will try to auction off the property to recover the money lost from a previous loan, meaning that you can bid for the cheapest price.
 Contacting the bank directly before the auction and letting them know you are interested in buying the land and make sure to negotiate with the bank so you get the cheapest price.

 2. Build a two-story house instead of one story.

 Building a two-story home instead of a one-story is more cost-effective.
 One-story homes are wider and need more space so by building a two-story home you will use less land and spend less on building materials.
 One-story home needs more framing and roofing, so expect to pay more per square foot.
 If you don’t have a preference one story is more cost-effective and not to mention you will get better views with a two-story home.

 Construction Business is at its lowest during the cold months, so contractors are more willing to negotiate and give you a discount for your business.
 There is more competition and deadlines before the snow sits, so take this to your advantage and shop around for the cheapest contractor.